 The Call for Proposals is usually issued in April/May each year and closes at a set date in October.
 Decisions are usually notified to applicants before the end of the year.

-The call for proposals for workshops to be held in 2015-2016 is closed.
+The call for proposals for workshops to be held in 2017- 2018 is now CLOSED.

 For more information, please contact: